 We've partnered with RepairPal to recommend trustworthy shops in your area.
 Enter your details to see certified shops near you that offer upfront estimates, guaranteed fair pricing, and a minimum 12-month, 12,000-mile warranty.

 Code P0715 is triggered when the Engine Control Module (ECM) or Transmission Control Module (TCM) detects an irregular signal coming from the input/turbine speed sensor in the transmission.
 The input/turbine speed sensor is used to measure how many revolutions per minute (RPM) the input shaft of the transmission is turning.
 It is usually a three-wire sensor that reads a reluctor ring in the transmission.
-When this code is triggered, the vehicle will most likely go into “fail-safe” (Fail-Safe is a condition where the vehicle’s power and speed is limited in order to minimize damage to other components) due to the fact that it doesn’t know how fast the transmission is spinning and cannot safely select a gear to go into.
+When this code is triggered, the vehicle will most likely go into “fail-safe” mode, which is a condition where the vehicle’s power and speed are limited to minimize damage to other components.
+The ECM/TCM does this because they don’t know how fast the transmission is spinning, and cannot safely select which gear to shift into.

 - Check Engine Light